-Suspects wanted in string of thefts targeting women
+Police find vehicle connected to string of thefts targeting women

-MEMPHIS, Tenn. — Memphis police need your help locating suspects connected to a string of thefts all targeting women.
+MEMPHIS, Tenn. — Memphis police have found a vehicle they believe is connected to a string of thefts targeting women.

+Lt.
+Karen Rudolph told WREG one man was arrested Wednesday afternoon at a Citgo station at Perkins and American Way.

-According to police it all started Monday morning after a silver Honda Civic with TN tags 6J53U1 was stolen from the Grizzly Mart at Third and Hornlake Road.
+According to police it all started Monday morning after a silver Honda Civic was stolen from the Grizzly Mart at Third and Horn Lake Road.

 The following day, the same vehicle was reportedly used in four thefts in less than six hours.

-The first theft victim told police she was pumping gas at the Kroger on Plaza Avenue Tuesday afternoon when she felt the car being tugged.
+The first theft victim told police she was pumping gas at the Kroger in Poplar Plaza on Tuesday afternoon when she felt the car being tugged.
 She turned around to find a young male inside her vehicle and a silver Honda Civic parked next to her car.

 The suspect, she said, was trying to take the keys out of the ignition.